SilkRose/Pony/stories/script-kitty/script-kitty.md

 She rolled left as she established a reverse proxy from the mainframe to Pinkie's household IP address.

-*Now all the requests I send will appear as if they are coming from the pink one's house.*
+*Now all the outbound requests I send will appear as if they are coming from the pink one's house.*

 Rolling the other direction, she connected to the database instance running on the government's systems.